Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Power-law exponent Power-law exponent t > 3

-Taking $C>0$ arbitrary as in our main result, we thus can use Lemma~\ref{Small_Tree_S} to fix $\delta$ and $\rho$ such that we have a good environment with failure probability bounded by $\lambda^C$.
+We postpone the proof of this lemma to the end of the section, and continue with our main proof.
+Taking $C>0$ arbitrary as in our main result, we can use Lemma~\ref{Small_Tree_S} to fix $\delta$ and $\rho$ such that we have a good environment with failure probability bounded by $\lambda^C$.
 From now on, we work conditionally on a good environment, and aim to upper bound the survival probability of the infection in that case.
-We will more precisely bound the probability of ever hitting a vertex of $S^+$ at maximal distance $\lceil \delta \log(1/\lambda)\rceil$ from $S$.
+We will more precisely bound the probability of ever hitting a vertex of $\cC^+$ at maximal distance $\lceil \delta \log(1/\lambda)\rceil$ from $\cC$.